 5.1.
 Characterization of Interdisciplinary Knowledge Flows in HER

-5.1.1. of Interdisciplinary Knowledge Flows in HER Is Knowledge-Importing
+5.1.1.
+The Direction of Interdisciplinary Knowledge Flows in HER Is Knowledge-Importing

 The exchange ratio theory defines the type of flow of disciplines in the process of knowledge diffusion and exchange, which refers to the ratio of the number of documents citing a discipline to the number of documents being cited by the same discipline in the interdisciplinary citation network.
-A ratio of less than 1 indicates that the knowledge overflow of a discipline is less than its absorption, indicating an inputtype discipline.
-On the other hand, a ratio greater than 1 indicates an output-type discipline (Yue Xu, 2019).
-In the interdisciplinary knowledge flow of international HER during 2000–2022, the number of references cited by HER institutes is greater than the number of references cited in their literature their knowledge spillovers are smaller than their knowledge uptake their knowledge exchange ratio is less than 1 (118,424/30,211 < 1) and their knowledge flow is knowledgeimporting (Rodríguez, 2017).
-Disciplinary potential energy theory suggests that the relative position between two different disciplines in a scientific system through citation relationships creates a disciplinary potential energy, which divides the disciplines into upstream and downstream relationships and reveals the direction of knowledge flow between disciplines (Lv Li, 2021).
-In the field of and , Psychology, Sociology, History, and Philosophy are upstream and less volatile, exporting knowledge to other disciplines (Lv Li, 2021).
-Higher ducation tudies is at the downstream end of the Psychology and Social Sciences spectrum, and is subject to the knowledge outputs of the upstream disciplines of Education Educational Research, Management, Sociology, Psychology, and Economics.
-Studies have shown that , and often act as exporters of knowledge to other disciplines, while and often act as importers absorb knowledge from other disciplines (Urata, 1990).
+A ratio of less than 1 indicates that the knowledge overflow of a discipline is less than its absorption, indicating an input-type discipline.
+On the other hand, a ratio greater than 1 indicates an output-type discipline (Yue and Xu, 2019).
+In the interdisciplinary knowledge flow of international HER during 2000–2022, the number of references cited by HER institutes is greater than the number of references cited in their literature; their knowledge spillovers are smaller than their knowledge uptake; their knowledge exchange ratio is less than 1 (118,424/30,211 < 1); and their knowledge flow is knowledge-importing (Rodríguez, 2017).
+Disciplinary potential energy theory suggests that the relative position between two different disciplines in a scientific system through citation relationships creates a disciplinary potential energy, which divides the disciplines into upstream and downstream relationships and reveals the direction of knowledge flow between disciplines (Lv and Li, 2021).
+In the field of Social Sciences and Humanities, Psychology, Sociology, History, and Philosophy are upstream and less volatile, exporting knowledge to other disciplines (Lv and Li, 2021).
+Higher education studies is at the downstream end of the Psychology and Social Sciences spectrum, and is subject to the knowledge outputs of the upstream disciplines of Education and Educational Research, Management, Sociology, Psychology, and Economics.
+Studies have shown that Philosophy, History, and Language often act as exporters of knowledge to other disciplines, while Education and Sociology often act as importers that absorb knowledge from other disciplines (Urata, 1990).
 This correlates more with disciplinary closure or openness to external knowledge (Truc et al., 2020).

 5.1.2.
 Interdisciplinary Knowledge Flows in HER Present Knowledge Networks of Family Resemblance